 Core features

 Chainlink’s primary working principle is with smart contracts.
-It registers a smart requesting contract as an event by setting a new matching smart contract known as a Chainlink service-level agreement contract, which provides access to any off-chain API you want to connect it to.
-Thus, it is possible to transact via a contract to any conventional payment network or banking system.
+It registers a smart requesting contract as an event by setting a new matching smart contract (SLA), which provides access to any off-chain API you want to connect it to.
+Thus, it is possible to transact via a contract with any conventional payment network or banking system.

 Below are three core features of this smart contract.